-On Nai Yang Beach, adjacent to Sirinath National Park, Indigo Pearl is a beach resort inspired by Phuket’s tin mining past.
-A combination of rugged industrial textures and tones expressed in traditional Thai patterns, and a modernity which has a focus on the colour indigo.
+On Nai Yang Beach, adjacent to Sirinath National Park, Indigo Pearl is a beach resort with a combination of industrial textures and tones expressed in traditional Thai patterns, and a modernity which has a focus on the colour indigo.

 Nai Yang Beach is only 10 minutes from Phuket International Airport, but because it’s situated next to Sirinath National Park it’s one of the quietest areas on the island – although the hustle and bustle of places like Patong are only 30 minutes away.